q3769/conseq4j/README.md

 - The implementation of this style relies on
   JDK's [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)
   behind the scenes to achieve sequential execution of related tasks.
-A thread pool is employed to facilitate the overall asynchronous execution.
+A backing thread pool is used to facilitate the overall asynchronous execution.
 The global concurrency of unrelated tasks are upper-bounded by the execution thread pool size.
 Compared to the other conseq4j API style, this has the advantage of avoiding the issues associated with hash collision, and may be preferable for simple cases that do not require the syntax and semantic richness